 I also opted to attend a residential weekend which provided the opportunity to discuss maths teaching with colleagues from other schools.
 I found this hugely beneficial.
 It was reassuring to hear from others who were on the same journey as me and it helped me build a strong network of likeminded teachers.

-TSST exceeded my expectations
+How the TSST Programme exceeded my expectations

 Everyone has subjects they like and subjects they don’t warm to.
 I believe if you are a teacher you are able to adapt and deliver many subjects if you enjoy them but there was a gap in my knowledge of maths.
 The TSST programme has not only bridged that, but also given me access to the resources and support I need to continue to refine my skills.